-To provide COVID-19 relief, the CARES Act has made some temporary changes to tax breaks related to business losses.
-A loss occurs when a business's expenses and other deductions for the year exceed its revenues:
+A loss occurs when a business's expenses and other deductions for the year exceed its revenue.
+To provide COVID-19 relief, the CARES Act made some temporary changes to tax breaks related to business loss deductions, but the relief hasn't been extended to 2021:

-1. Net operating losses (NOLs).
-For NOLs that arise in 2018 and later tax years, the TCJA generally reduces the maximum amount of taxable income that can be offset with NOL deductions from 100% to 80%.
-In addition, the TCJA generally prohibits NOLs incurred in 2018 and later tax years from being carried back to an earlier tax year - but it allows them to be carried forward indefinitely (as opposed to the 20-year limit under pre-TCJA law).
+Net operating losses (NOLs).
+The TCJA generally reduces the amount of taxable income that can be offset with NOL deductions from 100% to 80%.
+It also generally prohibits NOLs from being carried back to an earlier tax year - but allows them to be carried forward indefinitely (as opposed to the previous 20-year limit).

-Under the CARES Act, taxpayers are now eligible to carry back NOLs arising in 2018 through 2020 tax years to the previous five tax years.
-The CARES Act also allows taxpayers to potentially claim an NOL deduction equal to 100% of taxable income for prior-year NOLs carried forward into tax years beginning before 2021.
+Under the CARES Act, taxpayers could carry back NOLs arising in 2018 through 2020 tax years to the previous five tax years.
+The CARES Act also allowed taxpayers to potentially claim an NOL deduction equal to 100% of taxable income for prior-year NOLs carried forward into tax years beginning before 2021.